vegama/pyteseo/docs/_build/html/_sources/index.md.txt

 ---

 ## Overview
-PyTESEO is a python package developed to help users to setup TESEO's simulations.
+pyTESEO is a python package developed to help users to setup TESEO's simulations.
 The package includes a bunch of use case examples in jupyter notebook format under the folder `notebooks` and a bunch of python functions grouped by submodules under the folder {py:mod}`pyteseo`.
 The package uses mainly numpy, pandas, matplotlib and xarray packages to manage and plot data.
 Based on these functions, the user can read and write all the necessary files to run a TESEO simulation, plot default figures of the results and export results to standard formats as CSV, JSON, netCDF, GeoJSON...

 ---
 ```{image} _static/TESEO_logo.png